How to Apply for Alberta PNP: Application Process and Document Checklist

 - Formal job offer letter on company letterhead

-- Must include: employer name, business address, NOC code, occupation title, start date, hourly wage, weekly hours, full-time permanent status, and duration of at least 12 months
+- Must include: employer name, business address, NOC code, occupation title, start date, hourly wage, weekly hours (at least 30 hours/week), full-time status, non-seasonal and continuous employment, and duration of at least 12 months

 Employer documents: